Banana Cottage Cheese Pancakes

 How to Make Cottage Cheese Pancakes

-Blend ingredients – Place the oats, banana, cottage cheese, egg whites, almond milk, cinnamon and baking powder in a blender and blend until smooth.
+Blend ingredients – Place the oats, banana, cottage cheese, egg whites, cinnamon and baking powder in a blender and blend until smooth.
 Stir in the chocolate chips.

 Cook – Pour the batter onto a preheated, greased skilled and cook until the batter forms little bubbles across the top.
 It’s ready to flip when you can easily get under the pancake with a spatula.
 Flip and cook for another 2-3 minutes or until pancake is cooked through.